shakes76/PatternAnalysis-2024/recognition/UNet_PriankaIndla/README.md

 ### 3. train.py

 This file is where the U-Net model is trained.
-It handles loading data, initialsing the model, training, validating, and saving the best-performing model.
+It handles loading data, initialising the model, training, validating, and saving the best-performing model.

 **Core Workflow**: